 Warrior had since reinvented himself as an ultra-conservative public speaker, and the university's College Republicans decided the best man to address their campus was one whose most famous body of work involves running full speed to a wrestling ring and shaking like a maniac.
 It went about as well as you might think:

-Highlights of the hour-long speech included things like: "Queering doesn't make the world work," telling a male student who disagreed with his views on homosexuality that "I can't hear you, you got to take that object out of your mouth [subtle - ed.], bowing and repeatedly yelling "Shalom" at a guy who just happened to look Middle Eastern, and most despicably, disparaging Kwanzaa.
+Highlights of the hour-long speech included things like: "Queering doesn't make the world work," telling a male student who disagreed with his views on homosexuality that "I can't hear you, you got to take that object out of your mouth", bowing and repeatedly yelling "Shalom" at a guy who just happened to look vaguely ethnic, and most despicably, disparaging Kwanzaa.
 Somewhere in 2005, Glenn Beck stood in silent reverence, a single tear running down his cheek.

 The College Republicans immediately apologized to their campus for letting a lunatic roam amongst them.
 Warrior almost instantly penned a response, titled hilariously "From the Desk of Warrior."
 He called the student group pussies and then went back to sending harassing letters to Toby Keith for not being xenophobic enough.

 His spiral of awesome shame doesn't end there, however, Hellwig's repeated attempts to cash in on his Warrior fame are the stuff of legend.
 His most notable tie-in was the Warrior comic book, in which Hellwig restores the original message of Christmas by beating and raping Santa Claus.